-- 1. Explain what program evaluation is, its similarities with and differences from other forms of social science research, and its purposes in society. - 2.
-Identify and distinguish among select evaluation types. - 3.
-Recognize, define, and apply basic evaluation concepts and methods. - 4.
-Apply fundamental evaluation practice standards and guiding principles. - 5.
-Collaborate effectively in team-based activities. - 6.
-Communicate ideas in writing in a clear and logical manner. - 7.
-Plan, assess, and edit writing in response to instructor and/or peer feedback.
+- 1. Explain what program evaluation is, who conducts it, how it is conducted, and its purposes in society. - 2.
+Describe and apply fundamental evaluation concepts and methods. - 3.
+Communicate evaluation concepts and methods in writing in a clear, concise, logical, and audience-centered manner. - 4.
+Provide helpful feedback on peers' writing, and plan revisions and revise personal writing in response to instructor and/or peer feedback.